 6. Deposit USDC to Your Trading Account

-Move the USDC from your wallet into your Trading Account so it can be used as vault capital.7.
-Create and Fund Your Vault
+Move USDC from your wallet into your Trading Account so it can be used as vault capital.
+Use at least210_000_000 chain units (~210 USDC) to cover the testnet creation fee, minimum initialFunding, and a follow-on contribution:

 10. Place an Order as the Vault